-Children grow quickly, as any parent knows, and we use an Extend Size function to ensure that our garments don't get outgrown more quickly than necessary.
+As children grow quickly, we use an Extend Size function to ensure that our garments don't get outgrown more quickly than necessary.
 This function involves loosening a seam in the sleeves and legs, thus making the garment one size larger.
 Our kids' garments also have name tags with room for several names, as we want to encourage families to pass on our garments to siblings or other children once the first child has outgrown them.